Cannabis flavonoids play an important role in the odor and flavor differences between marijuana strain varieties.

 One of the most commonly extracted flavonoids from plants, Orientin has shown to have a wide array of beneficial properties.
 A comprehensive review investigating the medicinal properties of Orientin concluded that the flavonoid has antioxidant, anti-aging, anti-viral, anti-bacterial, anti-inflammatory, vasodilation and cardioprotective, radiation protective, neuroprotective, anti-depressant, anti-adipogenesis, and pain-relieving properties.

 Among the best studied of the flavonoids found in cannabis, Apigenin has demonstrated anti-anxiety and anti-inflammatory properties.
 The estrogenic properties of Apigenin have shown to inhibit the growth of breast cancer cells in several studies.

 While cannabis flavonoids aren’t specifically listed as controlled substances under United States federal law, marijuana is.
 The 1970 Controlled Substances Act prohibits the use, possession, cultivation, and distribution of cannabis.
 This act makes cannaflavins, those flavonoids exclusively found in cannabis, illegal to obtain under federal law.

-Despite cannabis being illegal under federal law, 29 U.S. states and Washington D.C. have legalized medical marijuana, and nine of those states plus Washington D.C. have also legalized recreational marijuana.
+Despite cannabis being illegal under federal law, more than 30 U.S. states and Washington D.C. have legalized medical marijuana, and more than 10 of those states plus Washington D.C. have also legalized recreational marijuana.

 Unfortunately, despite some states legalizing marijuana, federal prohibition has hindered the volume of research in regards to cannabis flavonoids.
 Researchers interested in investigating the therapeutic potential of cannaflavins face regulatory hurdles and additional costs that make conducting studies difficult.
 To more thoroughly understand the role that cannabis flavonoids can play in health, it is extremely important that federal restrictions on cannabis be lifted.